itsmk42/zaxisstudio/README.md

 - Error: permissions/RLS
   - Action: Use `SUPABASE_SERVICE_ROLE_KEY` for server writes or configure RLS policies as needed.

+### Troubleshooting homepage display

+- Symptom: Homepage shows only placeholders or appears mostly blank
+  - Cause: `public.products` exists but has zero rows in a fresh environment.
+  - Action: Insert products via `POST /api/products` (requires `SUPABASE_SERVICE_ROLE_KEY`) or rely on demo fallback.
+  - Note: The homepage falls back to demo items when `products` is empty to avoid a blank UI in new/staging setups.
 ## Admin Account & Security

 This project now uses a database-backed admin account with bcrypt hashing, signed session cookies, and CSRF protection.